-- Gateway I: Admission to the Teacher Education Program - Gateway II: Approval for Capstone Clinical Experience (Student Teaching) - Gateway III: Program Completion
+Gateway I: Admission to the Teacher Education Program

+Gateway II: Approval for Capstone Clinical Experience (Student Teaching)

+Gateway III: Program Completion

-Basic Competency and 75 Credit Hour Rule
+Basic Competency & 75 Credit Hour Rule

 Students must provide evidence of basic competency by their 75th transcripted credit hour.
-Proof of basic competency in reading, writing and arithmetic can be evidenced by providing the SMWC Education Department with one of the following:
+Proof of basic competency in reading, writing, and mathematics can be evidenced by providing the SMWC Education Department with one of the following:

-- Praxis I: Reading (176), Writing (172) and Math (175); OR - Praxis I: (Reading, Writing and Math) Composite Score = 527; OR - ACT (Math, Reading, Grammar and Science) Composite Score = 24; OR - SAT (Critical Reading + Math) Score = 1100; OR - GRE (Verbal + Quantitative) Score = 1100 (prior to 8/1/2011); OR - GRE (Verbal + Quantitative) Score = 10 (after 8/1/2011); OR - Master's Degree from a regionally accredited institution; OR - Indiana CORE Academic Skills Assessment (CASA) - Reading (MCQ multiple choice question): Cut score of 20 AND - Mathematics (MCQ): Cut score of 19 AND - Writing (MCQ): Cut score of 20 AND - Writing (CRI constructed response item): Cut score of 5
+- Indiana CORE Academic Skills Assessment (CASA) - Reading (Test 1): cut score 220 - Mathematics (Test 2): cut score 220 - Writing: (Test 3): cut score 220 - ACT (Math, Reading, Grammar, Science) Composite Score = 24 OR - SAT (Critical Reading + Math) Score = 1100 OR - GRE (Verbal + Quantitative) Score = 1100 (prior to 8/1/11) OR - GRE (Verbal + Quantitative) Score = 310 (after 8/1/11) - Master's Degree from an accredited institution

-Students not providing basic competency evidence by the 75th transcripted credit hour will be required to change their major.
-Students who wish to continue to pursue a baccalaureate degree in education can pursue a non-license option: EC/MI, Kindergarten/Elementary Education w/minor (non-license) and K-6/MI (non-license).
+Students not providing basic competency evidence by the 75th transcripted credit hour will be required to change their educational major.
+Students who wish to continue to pursue a baccalaureate degree in education can pursue a non-license option: ECMI, K-6 w/minor (non-license), and K-6 MI (non-license).
 Non-license options require remediation in areas of deficiency in basic competencies.

-Clinical Experiences: Fields, Practica and Student Teaching
+Field, Practica, and Student Teaching

-The Teacher Education Program includes numerous opportunities for teacher candidates to gain valuable hands-on teaching experience through a series of supervised field experiences, practica and student teaching.
-The Career Development Center secures all placements for teacher candidates.
-Teacher candidates are not to arrange placements and are expected to adhere to the placement policies of the Education Department.
-To facilitate adequate supervision, all field experiences, practica and student teaching must be completed within a 200-mile radius of SMWC.
+The Teacher Education Program includes numerous opportunities for teacher candidates to gain valuable hands-on teaching experience through a series of supervised field experiences, practica, and student teaching.
+The Clinical Supervisor Training Coordinator secures all placements for teacher candidates.
+Teacher candidates do not arrange placements and are expected to adhere to the Placement Policies of the Education Department.
+To facilitate adequate supervision, all field experiences, practica, and student teaching must be completed within a 200-mile radius of SMWC.
 Exceptions to this distance cannot be made.
-Teacher candidate are responsible for arranging transportation to the placement site.
-Students must return to campus during set registration dates to make arrangements with their College Supervisor to enroll in any clinical experience.
+Teacher candidates are responsible for arranging transportation to the placement site.
+Students must return to campus during set registration dates to make arrangements with Clinical Supervisor Training Coordinator, college advisor, and college supervisor to enroll through the Woods Online Office in any clinical experience.

 The Saint Mary-of-the-Woods College Education Department is committed to both the students of the College and the students and teachers of our partnering schools and agencies.
-It is our responsibility to ensure that field placements, practica and student teaching experiences are mutually beneficial to SMWC students and the teachers and students of the schools and/or agencies in which they take place.
-For these reasons, the faculty of the SMWC Education Department reserves the right to deny a field placement, practicum and/or student teaching placement; change a field placement, practicum and/or student teaching placement; remove or withdraw a student from a field placement, practicum and/or student teaching placement; and/or cancel a field placement, practicum and/or student teaching placement for the reasons of health, safety and/or professional behaviors.
+It is our responsibility to ensure that field placements, practica, and student teaching experiences are mutually beneficial to SMWC students and the teachers and students of the schools and or agencies in which they take place.
+For these reasons, the faculty of the SMWC Education Department reserves the right to deny a field, practicum, and/or student teaching placement; change a field, practicum, and/or student teaching placement; remove or withdraw a student from a field, practicum, and/or student teaching placement; and/or cancel a field, practicum, and or student teaching placement for the reasons of health, safety, and or professional behaviors.